 Compensation and Benefits

 Prospective TSS providers receive 15 hours of pre-service training (which may be applied to employment anywhere in Pennsylvania).
 After hiring, an additional three to six hours of observation is required before beginning to deliver services to children independently.
 All staff receive additional training in the field of Autism, as well as ongoing training and supervision regarding IBC policies and procedures.
-Our staff always have access to experienced, successful mental health treatment professionals for support, including licensed psychologists and three certified school psychologists, whenever it is needed.
+Our staff always have access to experienced, successful mental health treatment professionals for support, including licensed psychologists and a certified school psychologist, whenever it is needed.
 IBC complies with all mandated training for TSS and other providers, including 24 hours of training in the first six months of employment and at least 20 hours of continuing education annually for each treatment service provider.
 Our BSCs are required to receive all of the “TSS” training, so they fully understand the role and responsibilities of TSS providers, and receive specialized training in the BSC role through weekly meetings with licensed psychologist supervisors.
 IBC provides specialized training seminars in various aspects of psychological assessment and treatment.
 New BSC employees participate in a two hour workgroup that meets each week with the Executive Director of the Institute for at least the first three months of employment.
 All training time is compensated.
-The Executive Director of the Institute is nationally recognized as an expert on the diagnosis and treatment of Autism spectrum disorders and has been commended by the US Congress, both houses of the Pennsylvania legislature, the President’s New Freedom Commission on Mental Health and the Centers for Medicare and Medicaid Services for his development of effective community-based behavioral treatment model for children, especially those with developmental disabilities.
+The Executive Director of the Institute is nationally recognized as an expert on the diagnosis and treatment of Autism spectrum disorders and has been commended twice by the US Congress 2008, 2018), twice by both houses of the Pennsylvania legislature (2008, 2018), by the President’s New Freedom Commission on Mental Health and the Centers for Medicare and Medicaid Services, and honored by the White House as a “Champion of Change” for community based mental health treatment of children for his development of effective community-based behavioral treatment model for children, especially those with developmental disabilities.

 All staff are encouraged to strive to understand the child they’re working with, so they can participate actively in the development of an effective and efficient intervention program that addresses the most important needs of the child.
 IBC staff develop “intensive behavioral treatment” programs rather than generic treatment plans, and strive to include the child, the parent(s), all assigned IBC staff, and all other adults involved in the child’s life in the treatment planning process.
 Treatment embraces the principles of Applied Behavior Analysis (ABA).
 Its effectiveness is monitored on a weekly basis from the parent’s perspective and the child’s progress is charted graphically for review as necessary by parents, teachers, supervisors, and funding agency representatives.